- Must visit

 Discover the best of Mestre — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Mestre trip today.

-Contemporary museum focused on 20th-century Italian history, known for immersive multimedia exhibits in central Mestre.
+Contemporary museum focused on 20th-century Italian history, with immersive multimedia exhibitions in central Mestre.

-Major cultural center hosting rotating art exhibitions, photography shows, and events in the heart of Mestre.
+Major cultural center hosting rotating art exhibitions, photography shows, and events; a key venue for Mestre's contemporary scene.

-Mestre's main square and social hub, lined with historic buildings, shops, and frequent public events.
+Mestre's main square and social heart, lined with shops and historic buildings; the city's essential starting point.

 Official public transport app